-1.1 All manufacturers contracted to make products for Viking Locks must operate in full compliance with the local and national laws of their respective countries and with all other applicable laws, rules and regulations.
+1.1 All manufacturers contracted to make products for INF Company AB must operate in full compliance with the local and national laws of their respective countries and with all other applicable laws, rules and regulations.

 Requirements in this Code of Conduct are minimum requirements and do not restrict more beneficial policy standards.

-1.2 Viking Locks will only do business with companies that use sound and ethical practices, minimise the potential for conflicts of interest, prohibit the giving or receiving of gifts and gratuities and which place the utmost importance in truth and full disclosure.
+1.2 INF Company AB will only do business with companies that use sound and ethical practices, minimise the potential for conflicts of interest, prohibit the giving or receiving of gifts and gratuities and which place the utmost importance in truth and full disclosure.

 Manufacturers and subcontractors must fully comply with all applicable local, state, federal, national and international laws, rules and regulations including, but not limited to, those relating to wages, hours, labour, health and safety and immigration.

 Manufacturers and subcontractors must be ethical in their business practices.